 My Son Sanctuary, situated around 50km away from Hoi An, is another Cultural Heritage site recognized by UNESCO in 1999 with 32 epitaphs and 71 monuments.
 The unique Hindu sanctuary is the perfectly ideal destination …

-The charm of Hoi An lies in the distinct Japanese and Chinese atmosphere as well as its traditional houses built along narrow street.
+The charm of Hoi An lies in the distinct Japanese and Chinese atmosphere as well as its traditional houses built along narrow streets.
 Hoi An ancient town is in an incredible state of preservation.
-It offers some of the most densely-concentrated sights in Viet Nam with its old streets bordered with ancient houses and assembly halls, its pagodas, temples, ancient wells and tombs.
-After many centuries, Hoi An is still respectful of its traditions, folk festivals, beliefs and of its sophisticated culinary art.
-Set in a quiet environment, Hoi An is surrounded by peaceful villages that have crafts such as carpentry, bronze making, ceramic…
+It offers some of the most densely concentrated sights in Viet Nam with its old streets bordered with ancient houses and assembly halls, its pagodas, temples, ancient wells and tombs.
+After many centuries, Hoi An is still respectful of its traditions, folk festivals, beliefs and its sophisticated culinary art.
+Set in a quiet environment, Hoi An is surrounded by peaceful villages that are known for their meticulous handicrafts such as carpentry, bronze making, pottery…

-Researchers said most of the buildings in Hoi An underwent restoration at the beginning of the 19th century, even if they might be constructed long time ago.
-The ancient architecture shown most clearly in the Ancient Town that located in Minh An Ward.
+Researchers said most of the buildings in Hoi An underwent restoration at the beginning of the 19th century, even if they might be constructed a long time ago.
+Most ancient architectural feats can be seen in Minh An Ward.
 It covers about 2 square kilometres and almost of all famous relics in Hoi An are gathered here.
 The streets are very short and narrow, having a winding, crossing as the chessboard style.
-The topography of the ancient town tilt gradually from north to south.
-The buildings in the old town is built mostly with traditional materials such as: brick, wood and no more than two floors.
-The traces of time is able to find not only on the architectural design of each building but also everywhere like: on the yin-yang roof tiles covered with moss and plants; the old gray mold walls; the pictures carved on a strange animal, or describing a old story.
+The topography of the ancient town tilts gradually from north to south.
+The buildings in the old town were built mostly with traditional materials such as brick, wood and no more than two floors.
+The traces of time is able to find not only on the architectural design of each building but also everywhere like: on the yin-yang roof tiles covered with moss and plants; the old gray mold walls; the pictures carved on a strange animal, or describing an old story.